bitloops/blog/articles/the-efficiency-frontier-of-intelligence.md

 Once implemented, an algorithm executes cheaply and indefinitely—but only within the narrow region where the problem is fully specified.
 Outside that region, algorithms are simply ineffective.

 Algorithms are not “dumb.”
-They are **externalized intelligence frozen into code**.
+They are **externalised intelligence frozen into code**.

 ### 1.4 Specialized Machine Learning Models as Cognitive Tools